vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 **M:** I don't do blessings. *(laughs)*

 <br>
-_J: GTK comes from GIMP.
+_J: GTK+ comes from GIMP.
 What do you think of GTK+ now?_

-**M:** They lost their mind but they are also doing really good work.
-Some of the decisions, you can't understand.
-Because… is GIMP the only application left in the GTK world?
-Everything else is *apps* and buttons and touch.
-Is there any other complex GTK application?
-Complex-complex-complex like GIMP?
+**M:** They lost their minds, but they are also doing really good work.
+I don't really understand some of the decisions.

+But… look at the mails we get.
+People say exactly the same about GIMP: _"Have the GIMP devs lost their minds?!?"_.
+Also, I was involved in GTK+ for a long time, and people thought I had lost my mind, which was (and is) probably true.
+Bottom line is that all is fine between GTK+ and GIMP, I just reserve the right to complain for myself too.

 <br>
 _S: So we will release GIMP 3 with GTK+3 or 4?_

-**M:** If we go further, we go further.
-They just branched to GTK+4 anyway.
-That's not going to happen overnight.
+**M:** They just branched for GTK+ 4.x, that's not going to happen overnight.

 <br>
 _P: It won't harm to suddenly have GIMP 4 instead of 3._

-**M:** Yeah no, if they are done in a few weeks, we'd go for GIMP 4 right away.
+**M:** No it wouldn't.
+If they are done in a few weeks, we'd go for GIMP 4 right away.
 So why not.
 That would be cool. *(laughs)* Or GIMP 5!

 <br>
 _J: GIMP 10?_